 - Remove the cooking grates and set them aside.

-- Clean the metal undercarriage of the grill, including the sides around the burners.
+- Clean the metal undercarriage of the grill.
+This includes the sides around the burners.

 - Spray the undercarriage with an all-purpose cleaner to help cut through the grease and grime.
 Thoroughly wipe away the remaining residue with an old sponge or towel.

-- With a good stiff wire brush, scrape off any caked-on food particles.
-Use a mixture of warm water and soap to clean off the grease and grime with a scrub brush.
-Let them air dry or use an old towel.
+- Clean and inspect the burners.
+With a wire brush, scrape off any caked-on food.
+Use warm water and soap to clean off the grime with a scrub brush.
+Let grates air dry.

-- Once the grates are clean and dry, give them a light coat of oil to keep them from rusting over the winter.
+- Give the clean, dry grates a light coat of oil.
+This will keep them from rusting during winter.

-- Use glass cleaner or stainless steel cleaning spray to polish the grill’s exterior and side trays.
-Make sure you use a soft cloth to avoid scratching the grill.
+- Use glass cleaner or stainless steel cleaning spray.
+Polish the grill’s exterior and side trays.
+Use a soft cloth to avoid scratching the grill.

-- Take an old broom and wipe away any grime that has accumulated outside of the drip pan.
+- Take an old broom and wipe away any grime on the outside of the drip pan.

-- Lastly, cover the grill so it will be ready to go next spring.
+- Cover the grill so it will be ready to go next spring.

-- Remove any grass clippings, leaves, dirt, mud and grime from your rake, shovel, garden hoe or any other tool that you’ve used in your projects.
+- Remove any grass clippings, leaves, dirt, mud and grime from your tools.

 - Wipe down your machinery with an old wet towel to remove any dirt or debris.